Contact

 About Final Year Projects

 The Undergraduate Dissertation (a.k.a.
 Final Year Project) is a large module worth 40 credits that spans two semesters.
 The expectation is that students commit roughly 1/3 of their time and energy to the project over one entire academic year, and produce a significant scientific result.
 In the UK system (Credit Accumulation and Transfer Scheme, CATS), one credit point is awarded for 10 study hours.
-So, the expectation is that a student spends 200 hours studying for their FYP each semester, which translates to roughly 15 hours per week.
+So, the expectation is that a student spends 200 hours working on their FYP each semester, which translates to around 15 hours per week.

 Please consider the above expectations before deciding to embark on an FYP.

-Students who enroll in an FYP need to make a conscious commitment to stay motivated to work on the chosen topic for the entire academic year.
-It is therefore important to choose a topic that you are passionate about, and truly interested in finding a novel, or significantly better than existing, solution to the problem that you choose to tackle.
+Students who enroll in an FYP need to make a conscious commitment to work on the chosen topic for the entire academic year.
+It is therefore important to choose a topic that you are passionate about, and strongly motivated to find a novel, or significantly better than existing, solution to the problem that you chose to tackle.

 Your Project